shagunattri/papers/README.md

-A collection of important security related papers worth a read.
+*A collection of important security related papers worth a read.*

+Papers involve topics in Web,privacy and systems security.

 #### Reining in the Web with Content Security Policy
 https://research.sidstamm.com/papers/csp-www2010.pdf